Many or all companies we feature compensate us. Compensation and editorial

 What is the federal funds rate?

 Even though mortgage rates are more closely tied to the 10-year Treasury yield (more on that later), they’re still shaped by the overall economic climate the Fed is managing.
 For example, if the Fed keeps rates high to fight inflation, lenders may remain cautious and continue pricing mortgages conservatively.
-Conversely, signs of economic softening and Fed rate cuts can ease pressure on mortgage rates—though not always right away.
+Conversely, signs of economic softening and Fed rate cuts can ease pressure on mortgage rates, though not always right away.

 Are mortgage rates going down?

-The table below shows mortgage rate averages for each month from May 2024 through April 2025:
+The table below shows mortgage rate averages for each month from September 2024 through August 2025:

 MonthAverage mortgage rate (30-year fixed)